Second-order properties and central limit theorems for geometric functionals of Boolean models: Boolean models and intrinsic volumes

-In this section we collect a few basic facts about the stationary Poisson process $\eta$ and the associated Boolean model $Z$ in Euclidean space $\R^d$.
+In this section, we collect a few basic facts about the stationary Poisson process $\eta$ and the associated Boolean model $Z$ in Euclidean space $\R^d$ before stating some of our main results for the special case of intrinsic volumes.
+For more details on Boolean models, we refer the reader to \cite{SKM}, Chapter~3, \cite{Molchanov96} or \cite{SW08}, Chapter~4, whereas background material on convex geometry can be found, for example, in \cite{Sch93} or \cite{SW08}, Chapter~14.
 All random objects occurring in this paper are defined on an abstract probability space $(\Omega,\mathcal{F},\BP)$.
-We consider the Poisson process $\eta$ as a random element in the space $\bN$ of all locally finite counting measures on $\cK^d$.
-Here locally finite means that every compact subset of $\R^d$ is only intersected be finitely many grains.
-Let $\bN$ be equipped with the smallest $\sigma$-field such that the mappings $\mu\mapsto \mu(C)$ are measurable for all $C$ in the Borel $\sigma$-field of $\cC^d$, the space of compact subsets of $\R^d$.
-The {\em intensity measure} $\Lambda:=\BE \eta$ of $\eta$ is {\em translation invariant} and therefore (see Theorem 4.1.1 in \cite{SW08}) of the form
+A measure on $\cK^d$ is \emph{locally finite} if it assigns a finite number to $\{K\in\cK^d\dvtx K\cap C\ne\varnothing\}$ for all $C$ in the space $\cC^d$ of compact subsets of $\R^d$.
+We consider the Poisson process $\eta$ as a random element in the space $\bN$ of all locally finite counting measures on $\cK^d$, equipped with the smallest $\sigma$-field such that the mappings $\mu\mapsto\mu(A)$ are measurable for all $A$ in the Borel $\sigma$-field (with respect to the Hausdorff metric) of $\cK^d$.
+We assume that the \emph{intensity measure} $\Lambda:=\BE\eta$ of $\eta$ is invariant under the shifts $K\mapsto K+x:=\{y+x\dvtx y\in K\}$, $x\in\R^d$.
+This is equivalent to the \emph{stationarity} of $\eta$, that is to the distributional invariance of $\eta$ under all shifts.
+We also assume that $\Lambda$ is nontrivial and that $\Lambda(\{\varnothing\})=0$, which effectively excludes empty grains.
+Theorem~4.1.1 in \cite{SW08} implies that